 -

-- Trauma responses can be triggered without you being aware of the trigger, leading to strong emotions such as anger and sadness.
+Trauma responses can be triggered without you being aware of the stimulus, leading to strong emotions such as anger and sadness.

 - Seasonal affective disorder (SAD)